The Connection Between Mental Illness and Homelessness

 Mental illness and homelessness are painfully interwoven into our societal fabric, and they have a myriad of causes — thus there is no single or easy cure.
 Some of the most common include:

-• Affordable housing shortages
+• Affordable housing shortages.

-• Housing discrimination based on race, ethnicity, immigration status, and/or sexual orientation
+• Housing discrimination based on race, ethnicity, immigration status, and/or sexual orientation.

-• Lack of adequate income, stemming from a loss of job or lack of available public assistance
+• Lack of adequate income, stemming from a loss of job or lack of available public assistance.

-• Inability to pay for healthcare
+• Inability to pay for healthcare.

-• Fleeing domestic violence
+• Fleeing domestic violence.

-• Mental health and addiction challenges
+• Mental health and addiction challenges, which can both contribute to and exacerbate homelessness.

-Mental health issues and substance abuse problems are both catalysts and byproducts of homelessness.
-As a community, we need to allocate the necessary resources to help break this vicious cycle.
+And as a community, we need to allocate the necessary resources to help break this vicious cycle.

 ECCM’s role in the fight to end homelessness

-Severe mental illnesses are major hurdles to clear on their own — and add a layer of difficulty to all of the challenges discussed previously.
-Our Homelessness Behavioral Health services deliver support to persons with severe illnesses in the form of treatment, rehabilitation, and housing resources.
-Our Shelter Plus Care program is an integrated treatment solution assisting those with drug or alcohol addictions with housing as they commit themselves to independence once and for all.
+Our Shelter Plus Care program is an integrated mental health treatment solution assisting those with drug or alcohol addictions with housing as they commit themselves to independence once and for all.

 FIND RELIEF